 One way to prepare for contingencies is to use scenario planning.
 This involves creating multiple hypothetical scenarios based on different outcomes and assessing the impact of each scenario on your business.
 By doing so, you can identify potential risks and opportunities and create contingency plans that will help you mitigate the risks and capitalize on the opportunities.
 Thus, a good way of avoiding such problems is to…

 Keep it simple

 “If you can’t explain it simply, you don’t understand it well enough.”
 A proverb popularly attributed to Einstein, this is the perfect way of explaining this rule.
 Your company does not comprise of one person alone, but multiple others working together for a singular purpose.

 Not everyone is as experienced as you are in depicting data, and you can’t expect everyone to easily detect patterns or make predictions.
-That is why you should keep the way you present data as simple as possible, in order to quickly get your team up to speed while avoiding the possibility of any misunderstandings or misinterpretation of the data.
+That is why you should keep the way your present data as simple as possible to quickly get your team up to speed while avoiding the possibility of any misunderstandings or misinterpretation of the data.

 Follow Business Rules